 In 1998, the congregation of Melrose Park Presbyterian Church amalgamated with Armour Heights Church, and as a result, new members were added and new ministries were established.
 In August 2017, Harris Athanasiadis was called as the new minister and in August 2018, Rebecca Jess joined the ministry team.
 With the administrative and community outreach gifts of Erin Stone, pastoral and technical gifts of Clerk of Session Michael Nettleton and gifted musical leadership of Bruce Nasmith along with an incredibly talented group of vocalists/musicians, a new era for the congregation is underway.
 Check us out!

 A CHRISTIAN CREED

 By Dr. Harris

-1. I believe that I am created by God, full of goodness and beauty, by a Love who is the Ground of all being, whom we Christians name ‘God’.
+1. I believe that I am created full of goodness and beauty, by a Love who is the Ground of all being, whom we Christians name ‘God’.

 2. I believe that despite the goodness and beauty in me, I break faith with this Love in how I often mistreat and abuse other life, myself and creation as a whole, whether that is my intention or not.

 3. I believe that I need to find my way back to healing and wholeness with this Love, and this journey back to wholeness is my deepest life purpose.